• Code as a Liberal Art Hero

 Career Paths

-If you are planning to go on to graduate study, consider applying to the accelerated BA/MA program, which enables you to earn graduate credits that will apply to both your Lang degree and a master’s degree at The New School.
+If you are planning to go on to graduate study, consider applying to the accelerated BA/MA program, which enables you to earn graduate credits that apply to both your Lang degree and a master’s degree at The New School.

 • Featured Courses

 All students in the minor take Code as a Liberal Art, which provides an introduction to basic coding skills through a series of projects and examines how coding and computational thinking intersect with different disciplines and creative practices.
-Students can then choose among a number of rotating electives at Lang and Parsons.
+Students can then choose between a number of rotating electives at Lang and Parsons.
 Recent courses include:

 Read More